| |

 Wedding Photography Lighting Tips

-Wedding Photography Lighting Tips Not every bride can afford a professional photographer so I’ve put together some photography lighting tips that I hope will help whoever you have asked to take your pictures.
-Proper lighting is key to getting that "great shot" look just right.
-If your lighting is not correct your photos can be too dark, washed out or hazy.
+Not every bride can afford a professional photographer so I’ve put together some photography lighting tips that I hope will help whoever takes your pictures.

 Outdoor Wedding Photography Lighting Tips

-If you’re taking pictures outside and it’s a bright sunny day, use the sun to your advantage by placing the subjects toward you with the sun at your back.
+• If you’re taking pictures outside and it’s a bright sunny day, use the sun to your advantage by placing the subjects toward you with the sun at your back.
 Shooting directly into the sun will cause lens flare or a dark subject and ruin your picture.
-Professional photographers know how to block the sun to get their desired picture by using a flash to fill in the shadows but amateurs shouldn’t try sun blocking unless they have practiced ahead of time.
+Professional photographers know how to block the sun to get their desired picture by using a flash to fill in the shadows but amateurs shouldn’t try "sun blocking" unless they have practiced ahead of time.

-You can get close to the ground and shoot upward which will change the angle of the sun hitting you and your subjects.
+• You can get close to the ground and shoot upward which will change the angle of the sun hitting you and your subjects.
 This will give your picture a completely different look.

-If you’re getting lens flare and you don’t have a lens hood, shield your lens from the sun by cupping your hand over your lens.
+• If you’re getting lens flare and you don’t have a lens hood, shield your lens from the sun by cupping your hand over your lens.
 Be certain that your hand doesn’t get in the way of your shot.

-Be careful of shadows cast upon your subjects.
+• Be careful of shadows cast upon your subjects.
 If you’re shooting the bride and groom under a canopy make certain the subjects are well lit and not in the shadow of the covering.

-If you’re taking pictures under a tree, be certain that the sun coming in between the leaves is consistent for everyone in the picture.
+• If you’re taking pictures under a tree, be certain that the sun coming in between the leaves is consistent for everyone in the picture.
 You don’t want to see dark spots on the faces or clothes of your subjects.

 Watch out for the sun reflecting off the water if you’re taking pictures at a beach, lake or any body of water.

-Professional photographers understand the sun’s impact on colors and know the proper time of day to be shooting outside.
+• Professional photographers understand the sun’s impact on colors and know the proper time of day to be shooting outside.
 While the sun evokes blue hues daily, more neutral colors are found closer to midday.
 Some of the actual definition is taken away by neutral colors; so it is important to understand exactly what image you are trying to obtain.

-To achieve the best results, know the correct settings on your digital camera.
+• To achieve the best results, know the correct settings on your digital camera.
 Using a small aperture will reduce the chances of your picture being underexposed or producing dull images.

-Make certain your ISO setting is set to a low level, perhaps 50 or 80 and remember to adjust the white balance.
+• Make certain your ISO setting is set to a low level, perhaps 50 or 80 and remember to adjust the white balance.
 You will also want to be certain your ISO setting is set to daylight.

 Indoor Wedding Photography Lighting Tips